TUPLES-Trustworthy-AI/Beluga-AI-Challenge/scalability/README.md

 The continuous and the final evaluation stages will be based on disjoint Beluga instance collections.
-Both collections are generated following the parameter space described in [tool README](TODO).
+Both collections are generated following the parameter space described in [toolkit](https://github.com/TUPLES-Trustworthy-AI/Beluga-AI-Challenge-Toolkit/blob/main-competition/README.md#benchmark-distributions).
 The final standing, in particular the winner, will hence not necessarily reflect the stand of the continuous evaluation leader board.